missymissprim/majestythinks/src/site/notes/Path in Purgatory/NPCs/Duke Elnaril.md

 	</section>
 </aside>

 After investigating the murder on the metal ship, the Nameless ones were granted an audience with Duke Elnaril in the [[Verdant Hall\|Verdant Hall]] of Felindra.
 He is Soverein Luthais’ cousin, and his affiliation led him to work with the [[Path in Purgatory/NPCs/Void Walkers\|Void Walkers]].
+He may be the rumored Bishop Sania.

 ## Appearance
 Described as a silver fox, Elnaril dresses in fine robes suited for his station.
 When he first met the Nameless ones he wore deep purple robes.